LavaMoat/LavaMoat/packages/laverna/README.md

 For a typical release workflow, you might:

 1. Bump workspace versions (e.g. via [release-please-action](https://github.com/google-github-actions/release-please-action))
-2. In your updated working copy's workspace root, run `npm exec laverna` (or `npm exec laverna -- --dry-run` first)
+2. In your updated working copy's workspace root, run `npm exec laverna` (or `npm exec laverna -- --dryRun` first)
 3. Bask in glory

 ### Publishing a New Package